PriyaShrinithi/Titanic/README.md

     Replacing Null with Top

    ##### Exhibit C: Cabin - Discrete value (Comes with a Catch):
     The problem with Cabin is the fact that it has way too many NaN values to the point it is the Top most value.
     Ergo Cabin would eventually not be selected for the features.

-  ### Analysing Data:
+  ### Analysing Data:.
+    1.

 ## Data Selection:
   ### Features we have selected:
     1. Age